TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Troubleshooting/Index.rst

    error: failed to push some refs to 'ssh://<username>@review.typo3.org:29418/REPOSITORY_NAME.git'

-This message simply means that your email address is not registered as an Web-Identity.
+This message simply means that your email address is not registered as a Web-Identity.
 If this error happens, just go to the website that the error message suggests:
 `https://review.typo3.org/#/settings/contact`.
 Register the email address you use to push (button :guilabel:`Register New Email`) - even if it is already in the dropdown list.